Our Mission - Security University

 All complaints must be in writing.
 The newly selected committee will not have an investigative body or resources.
 Only information submitted in writing will be considered in the form of sworn affidavits.
 Filing of false affidavits will mean revocation for complainant and revocation of Q/ISP Qualification forever.
 The CEO will not consider allegations in any other form.

-Complaints should be sufficiently complete to enable the CEO to reach an appropriate resolution.
+Complaints should be sufficiently complete to enable the President to reach an appropriate resolution.
 The affidavit should specify the respondent, the behavior complained of, the violation or breach, and any corroborating evidence.

 Rights of Respondents